sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/lighthouse/index.md

 You can find the plugin at [https://github.com/sitespeedio/plugin-lighthouse](https://github.com/sitespeedio/plugin-lighthouse) and it will work with sitespeed.io 7.5 and later.

-We also made it easy to use Lighthouse and the Google PageSpeed Insights plugin by releasing the +1 Docker container [#2175](https://github.com/sitespeedio/sitespeed.io/pull/2175)!
+We also made it easy to use Lighthouse and the Google PageSpeed Insights plugin by releasing the +1 Docker container.

 You can run it with: